 Alec Gillis is no stranger to the Alien and Predator franchises.
 Having co-founded special effects studio Amalgamated Dynamics Inc. with Tom Woodruff, ADI have worked on numerous blockbusters over the years handling the practical effects for them.
 The both initially worked under Stan Winston on Aliens before they founded their own special effects company.

 Since then, ADI handled the special effects for Alien 3, Alien Resurrection, AvP.
 AvP Requiem and most recently Shane Black’s The Predator.
 We sat down and had a chat with Alec Gillis for Episode #77 of the AvPGalaxy Podcast in November 2018, where we delved into creating The Predator, as well as the work they did on Neill Blomkamp’s Alien sequel.
-You can listen to interview below or read on for a transcription of the interview.
+You can listen to the interview below or read on for a transcription of the interview.

 Adam: First off, we would like to thank you for taking the time to sit and talk with us today.
 It’s very much appreciated.
 Before we get into it, we’d also like to congratulate you on the opening of your exhibit in the Hollywood Museum.
 For our listeners in the States, be sure to check it out if you get the chance.